-Troll catches of SBT were reported as early as the 1920s off the east coast of Australia but significant commercial fishing for SBT commenced in the early 1950s with the establishment of a pole-and-live-bait fishery off New South Wales, South Australia and, later (1970s), Western Australia.
-Purse seine gear overtook pole as the predominant method and catches peaked at 21 500 t in 1982.
+Catches of SBT were reported as early as the 1920s off the east coast of Australia but significant commercial fishing for SBT commenced in the early 1950s with the establishment of a pole-and-live-bait fishery off New South Wales, South Australia and, later (1970s), Western Australia.
+Purse seine gear overtook pole as the main method and catches peaked at 21 500 t in 1982.
 The bulk of this early Australian catch of SBT was canned.
 Following quota reductions in 1983-84, the Western Australian pole fishery for very small juveniles closed down and the south-eastern fishery began to target larger juveniles to supply the Japanese sashimi market.
 Surface catches were further reduced between 1989 and 1995 when about half of the Australian total allowable catch (TAC) was taken by Australia-Japan joint venture longliners in the Australian Fishing Zone (AFZ).
 The joint venture ceased in late 1995.
 From 1992 to 1998, domestic longliners operating off Tasmania and New South Wales also took around 5-10% of the total Australian catch.

-In 1990-91 about 20 t of SBT tuna were transferred to fattening cages in Port Lincoln, South Australia, to enhance their value.
-Utilisation of the Australian SBT TAC in 'farming' operations increased from 3% of the TAC in 1991-92 to 98% in 1999-00 and it has remained at similar high levels since.
+In 1990-91, about 20 t of SBT tuna were transferred to fattening cages in Port Lincoln, South Australia, to enhance their value.
+Use of the Australian SBT TAC in 'farming' operations increased from 3% of the TAC in 1991-92 to 98% in 1999-2000 and it has remained at similar high levels since.

-Following declaration of the AFZ in 1979, Japanese longliners fished under a range of bilateral conditions, real time monitoring program and joint-venture arrangements until 1997 when Japanese longliners were excluded from all AFZ fishing operations following failure to reach agreement on global TAC within the CCSBT.
-Caton and Ward (1996) provide copies of annual subsidiary agreements for the operations of bilateral-licensed longliners in the AFZ from 1979-80 to 1994-95.
+Following declaration of the AFZ in 1979, Japanese longliners fished under a range of bilateral conditions, real time monitoring program and joint-venture arrangements until 1997 when Japanese longliners were excluded from all AFZ fishing operations following failure to reach agreement on a global TAC within the CCSBT.